exasol/databricks-virtual-schema/doc/user_guide/user_guide.md

 ### Creating Virtual Schema Adapter Script

-Now you need to install the adapter script (i.e. the plug-in that drives the Virtual Schema):
+Now you need to install the adapter script (i.e. the plug-in driving the Virtual Schema):

 ```sql
 CREATE OR REPLACE LUA ADAPTER SCRIPT VSDAB_SCHEMA.VSDAB_ADAPTER AS